Mudumalai National Park: Geography

-Mudumalai National Park covers 321 km2 in the eastern hills of the Western Ghats at an elevation range of 850-1250 m; it is bordered in the west by Wayanad Wildlife Sanctuary, in the north by Bandipur National Park and in the east by Sigur Reserve Forest.
+Mudumalai National Park covers 321 km2 in the eastern hills of the Western Ghats at an elevation range of 850-1250 m; it is bordered in the west by Wayanad Wildlife Sanctuary, in the north by Bandipur National Park, and in the east by Sigur Reserve Forest.
 In the south, it is bordered by Singara Reserve Forest.
 The Moyar River enters the national park in the south and is joined by five tributaries.
-Together they drain this area, and several artificial waterholes provide drinking water for wildlife during dry seasons.
+Together, they drain this area, and several artificial waterholes provide drinking water for wildlife during dry seasons.

-The original national park area together with a surrounding buffer zone of 367.59 km2 was designated as the Mudumalai Tiger Reserve.
+The original national park area together with a surrounding buffer zone of 367.59 km2 was designated as Mudumalai Tiger Reserve.

 The elevation range of 250-1200 m in the Western Ghats is characterised by evergreen forest with dipterocarp species prevailing.

 Its undulating hills consist mostly of hornblendite and biotite gneiss with black sandy loam; red heavy loam prevails in the southern part.

 It is part of the ecoregion South Western Ghats moist deciduous forests.

 Mudumalai National Park and the adjacent Sigur Reserve Forest form an important wildlife corridor within the Nilgiri Biosphere Reserve and provide the highest landscape connectivity for the Asian elephant (Elephas maximus) population in the region.